fernnbr/c-lib/README.md

 ## Structure

 I am dividing different content into diferent repos.
-This guide is meant to be simple, practical, and 100% beginner-friendly.
+**This guide is meant to be simple, practical, and 100% beginner-friendly:**

-`originals` Shows my original code, the 1st I wrote it
+`_/originals` Shows my original code, the 1st I wrote it

 `_/resilient-upgrade`Shows the changes I made after learning more through peers, research and code review by seniors